 Doreen Cronin is sharing her books on her Facebook page.—>Doreen Cronin Facebook Page

-Oliver Jeffers is reading his books this week on Instagram.
+Oliver Jeffers is reading his books on Instagram.

 Peter H. Reynolds will be reading his books daily on Facebook at 12pm EST.—> Reynold’s Facebook Page